 When you modify a course:

-- You create a discrepancy between the student's grade level and the grade level of the Cognitive Skill score band
+- You can create a discrepancy between the student's grade level and the grade level of the Cognitive Skill score band

 - You can change Content Assessment questions and resources in Focus Areas

 - You can change checkpoints and resources in Projects

 To create a modified course, you should first communicate with your school leader, learning team, SPED team, case managers, and the mentor of your school to ensure that all appropriate steps are taken.
-After you speak to the necessary people and it is approved, you would submit a help ticket.
+After you speak to the necessary people and it is approved, submit a help ticket.
 Once we've helped you create the modified course, it will appear in your courses.
 Only those students enrolled in the modified course will be able to see it.